geoserver/geoserver/doc/en/user/source/security/tutorials/ldap/index.rst

 #.
 Enter ``cn=*`` in the  ``All groups search filter`` text field.

+Then we need to a choose a user to authenticate on the server (many LDAP server don't allow anonymous data lookup).

 #.
 Check the ``Authenticate to extract roles`` checkbox.

 #.
 Enter ``uid=bill,ou=people,dc=acme,dc=org`` in the  ``Username`` text field.